usli-snap/mono-rooter/docs/GITHUB_PAGES_SETUP.md

 ### Common Issues

-1. **404 on page refresh**: This is normal for SPAs on GitHub Pages.
-The app should handle routing internally.
+1. **404 Error on GitHub Pages**

-2. **Assets not loading**: Ensure the `baseHref` and `deployUrl` are correctly set to `/mono-rooter/` in the configuration.
+   - Ensure the `baseHref` and `deployUrl` are correctly set in `angular.json`

-3. **Build failures**: Check the GitHub Actions logs for specific error messages.
+   - Verify the `.nojekyll` file exists in the build output
+   - Check that GitHub Pages is configured to use "GitHub Actions" as the source
+   - **FIXED**: Added `404.html` file for SPA routing support
+   - **FIXED**: Added SPA routing script to handle GitHub Pages redirects

+2. **Build Failures**
+   - Make sure all dependencies are installed: `npm ci`
+   - Verify the components library builds first: `npm run build:components`
+   - Check for TypeScript errors in the dashboard project
+   - **FIXED**: Added environment configuration to GitHub Actions workflow

+3. **Assets Not Loading**
+   - Confirm the `deployUrl` matches your repository name
+   - Ensure all asset paths are relative, not absolute

+4. **Routing Issues**
+   - Angular routing should work with the SPA configuration
+   - The `outputMode: "static"` ensures proper static file generation
+   - **FIXED**: Added SPA routing support for GitHub Pages with 404.html fallback

+### Recent Fixes Applied

+- ✅ Added missing `.nojekyll` file to `projects/dashboard/public/`
+- ✅ Created `404.html` file for SPA routing support
+- ✅ Added SPA routing script to handle GitHub Pages redirects
+- ✅ Fixed GitHub Actions workflow environment configuration

 ### Manual Deployment